troy-skim/game-development-exercise/README.md

 Some starter code has been included in order to show some basic concepts of working with well-structured object-oriented code using the Processing framework.
 You should delete or modify this code as necessary to complete your own game.

+_Your game should be nothing like the starter code example game_.

 ## Requirements

 ### Collaboration